lmas/lmas.github.io/src/blog/2022/boids/index.md

 - **Alignment:** And it should try to match it's velocity and direction with it's neighbours.
 - **Separation:** While moving, it should also try to avoid collisions with the closest neighbours.

-This results in the interesting movement of birds or fish, for example, that mimics real life pretty accurately.
+This results in the interesting behaviour of birds or fish, as mentioned before, that moves around in a big coordinated group which mimics real life pretty accurately.
 [Complementary rules] and [steering behaviours] allows one to limit the movement speed, bounding the whole flock to a position, following routes (or a leader) and more.

-Now with this short introduction done,
+With this short introduction done,
-I'm going to document how a fun weekend project ended up as a two week long struggle with optimisations, poor programmer art and a rabbit hole down into shader magic.
+I'm documenting how I ended up with a two week long struggle with optimisations, poor programmer art and a rabbit hole down into shader magic.
 And it was only supposed to be a fun, quick thing for a day.

-[school of clownfish]: boids.mp4
+*Skip down to [Results] for a sample clip of how it looks.*

 [Craig Reynolds]: https://www.red3d.com/cwr/boids/
 [Wikipedia]: https://en.wikipedia.org/wiki/Boids
 [boid rules]: rules.png
 [Complementary rules]: https://vergenet.net/~conrad/boids/pseudocode.html
 [steering behaviours]: https://gamedevelopment.tutsplus.com/series/understanding-steering-behaviors--gamedev-12732
+[Results]: #results

 # Optimisations